-The GF world in Israel has become obsessed with Molino Caputo flour!
+The Israeli gluten free community, like gluten free communities in Europe, has fallen in love with Molino flour!
 Since it’s made with wheat, don’t worry the gluten protein has been removed, it is both motzei and delicious!

-I’ve seen a few “challah” recipes using this flour but for the most part they just taste like bread.
-Not this one!
-I like to use silan to make my challah vegan but feel free to replace it with honey for a more traditional challah flavor.
+I’ve seen a few “challah” recipes using this flour but for the most part they just taste like bread and lack the sweet flavor I crave when I think challah.
+Not this recipe!
+I like to use silan to give my challah a deeper brown color (plus its vegan) but feel free to replace it with more honey if you don’t have it on hand.

 Molino Flour Challah

 - 2 tbsp Active Dry Yeast

 - 1 3/4 cup warm water plus more if needed

 - 4 cups Molino Flour